 There is no entrance fee to access our grounds, museum complex, and scheduled tours.
 However, on occasion, a special event fee may apply.
 Due to our fee-free status, Steamtown National Historic Site (NHS) no longer issues any of the America the Beautiful (ATB) Interagency Passes, commonly referred to as the "National Park Passes".

-The return of the “Scranton Limited” and Nay Aug Limited train rides has been temporarily suspended due to COVID.
+All train rides for the 2021 season have been cancelled due to COVID.
 The safety of our visitors, employees, volunteers, and partners continues to be paramount.
 Prior to visiting the park, check the “Alerts” for up-to-date information on operations.
 When seasonal train rides resume, tickets are available for an additional charge and may be available at the time of your visit (train rides are not covered by Interagency Passes).

 Much of Steamtown NHS is self-guided and can be experienced at your leisure.
 If you have time, learn about the steam-era railroad maintenance, repair and restoration involved in our preservation efforts during one of our scheduled Locomotive Shop tours.

 Steamtown National Historic Site is accessible, with the exception of some historic locomotives and railroad cars.
 IMPORTANT NOTE: Some train rides/excursions are NOT accessible.
 Please explain your accessibility needs before purchasing train ride tickets.
 We are working to correct accessibility deficiencies to ensure an enjoyable experience for all of our visitors.